GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

         - `index.ts:` Responsible for orchestrating the display, progress animation, and automatic closing of toasts throughout the application.
     - `useUserStore:`
         - `index.ts:` To set the user in the application

+- `./src/utils:` Folder that groups generic utility functions, without dependence on specific components, used throughout the application for common DOM and export operations.
+    - `downloadSectionAsPdf.ts:` Function that captures a section of the page (identified by ID) and generates a PDF file with its full extension, including A4 page breaks.
+This allows the user to download any part of the interface as a portable document.
+    - `printSection.ts:` Function that clones and prepares a section of the page (identified by ID) for printing, centering it and applying margins, while maintaining the exact colors of the table header.
+This function triggers the browser's print dialog and prints only the desired content.

 ## ❔ How to run the project on my machine?